IshaanAnsari/IshaanAnsari/README.md

 - 👋 Hi, I’m @IshaanAnsari
 - 👀 I’m interested in Data Structures & Algorithms :)
-- 🌱 I’m currently learning Algorithms!!
+- 🌱 I’m currently learning AI/ML!!
-- 💞️ I’m looking to collaborate on open source C++/Python/JAVA Project!
+- 💞️ I’m looking to collaborate on open source Project!
-- 📫 How to reach me - ishaanansari044@gmail.com/ ishaan_ansari@outlook.com
+- 📫 How to reach me - mihansari.jh@gmail.com / ishaanansari044@gmail.com / ishaan_ansari@outlook.com

 <!---
 IshaanAnsari/IshaanAnsari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.